CFMG-FM

 CFMG-FM (104.9 MHz) is a Canadian radio station, broadcasting from Edmonton, Alberta.
 Branded as 104.9 Virgin Radio, the station airs a Top 40/CHR format.
-The station also broadcasts a Punjabi format on a Subsidiary Communications Multiplex Operation frequency.

 History

 Early years and EZ Rock

-The station launched in 1978 playing "oldies" from offices and studios just north of Edmonton in St. Albert.
+St. Albert Broadcasting Ltd. launched the station in 1978 playing "oldies" from offices and studios just north of Edmonton in St. Albert.
 The original frequency was 1070 kHz with the callsign CKST.

+Undated, Balsa Broadcasting Corporation acquired St. Albert Broadcasting Ltd.